Lean Internationalisation

 • mt!"…": works like m!"…".

-• String.translate: to translate a string (meta code)
+• String.translate: to translate a string variable

 Marking strings with these three options will collect untranslated strings throughout your project.
 To save them all to a template file, you have multiple options (choose one):